 For a spectacular setting away from market squares and town halls, head to the Ravenna Gorge Christmas Market in Breitnau-Hollsteig.
 It’s situated in a gorge spanned by the Hollentalbahn, or Hell Valley Railway Viaduct, in the Black Forest.
 It is a small market with some 40 huts, but it offers everything you’d expect from a German Christmas market: food, drink, and arts and crafts.

 Pro Tip: There is also a small craft market inside the 800-year-old Saint Peter’s Church, and you can climb to the top of the spire and take in all the Christmas lights in the city from above.
-You will only have to climb 54 steps; the rest is via a lift.
+You will only have to climb 54 steps; once you make it up them, you’ll take a lift the rest of the way to the top.

 Goslar is a small town in the state of Lower Saxony.
 It’s located in the Harz Mountains, said to be home to witches who celebrate each spring during the Walpurgisnacht.
 The Goslar Christmas Market is enchanting, as only small, medieval market squares can be when they are dressed up with twinkle lights and filled with chalets selling delectable things to eat and drink.